SpaceVim/SpaceVim/CONTRIBUTING.md

 endfunction
 ```

-4. send PR to SpaceVim.
+4. Send PR to SpaceVim.

 ##### Contributor to an existing layer